 Fares are based upon the length of your trip and the number of axles (class) on your vehicle.
 Three toll rates are used for travel on the Kansas Turnpike:

-- K-TAG electronic rate: Travelers using K-TAG or another compatible transponder pay an electronic rate less than the cash toll rate.
-Sign up today at myktag.com
+- K-TAG electronic rate: Travelers using K-TAG or another compatible transponder pay an electronic rate.
+Sign up today at myktag.com to pay the lowest toll.

-- Violations rate: Whether intentional or not, if a driver exits the Kansas Turnpike using an electronic lane without a valid compatible transponder, the “missed toll” is considered a violation, per Kansas statute and will be charged the violation rate.
+- Violations rate: Whether intentional or not, if a driver exits the Kansas Turnpike using an electronic lane without a valid compatible transponder, the “missed toll” is considered a violation, per Kansas statute, and will be charged the violation rate.
 The violation rate is a flat fee per exit depending on the number of axles on the vehicle.
 Drivers should use the cash lane or a valid compatible transponder to avoid paying this higher fare.
+This rate also applies to Exit 53A tolls that are not paid on the first invoice.

 Use the calculator below to determine your cash or electronic rate.
-Violation rates are listed below by class.
+Violation rates are listed below by class and also by exit.
 If you need more information on which interchanges you will use, click here to view a map of the Kansas Turnpike.
+Information about Exit 53A in Wichita is on this cashless tolling page.

 Miss your toll?

-Whether intentional or not, missing the cash booth on the Kansas Turnpike is different than many other states, due to our entry and exit setup.
+Whether intentional or not, missing the cash booth on the Kansas Turnpike is different than many other states, due to the way a toll is calculated.
 If a driver exits using an electronic lane without a valid compatible transponder, the “missed toll” is considered a violation, per Kansas statute, and will be tolled at the violation rate based upon the number of axles on the vehicle.

 We recognize drivers may unintentionally use the electronic lane on their first experience.
 We offer a one-time courtesy to pay the cash toll.
 To do so, please call 800-USE-KTAG.